braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 ![]({% image_buster /assets/img_archive/dnd_iam_create.gif %})

-The Drag-and-Drop Editor uses two key components to make in-app message composition quick and easy: **rows** and **blocks**.
+The drag-and-drop editor uses two key components to make in-app message composition quick and easy: **rows** and **blocks**.
 All blocks must be placed in a row.

 #### Rows